- Liquor and Food Licenses

 - Come to the Clerk’s Office to pay and pickup the liquor license (all unpicked up license after 60 days are subject to revocation).

 Need a liquor license sooner?
 You may be able to apply for a provisional license.
-Please reach out to the Clerk’s Office for more information.
+Please review our Provisional License Fact Sheet for qualifications.
+If qualified, print and fill out the Provisional License Application (PDF).
+Return completed application to the Clerk's Office.